jfirebaugh/konacha/README.md

 to the page are not reverted for the next example, so that successive examples become dependent on each other.
 Konacha adds a special div to your page with an id of `konacha`.
 This div is automatically emptied before each example.
-You should avoid appending markup to the page body and instead append it to this test div:
+You should avoid appending markup to the page body and instead append it to the `#konacha` div:

     describe "transactions", ->
       it "should add stuff in one test...", ->